Active Living At Work

 Flexibility routines help to maintain the body's ability to bend and stretch easily.

-Strength training helps strengthen muscles as well as improving balance and posture.
+Strength training helps strengthen muscles as well as improve balance and posture.

 Many times people feel they don't have time to 'add' activity into their day.
 The workplace can help.
-A workplace can encourage employees to take on various activities at all levels regardless of age and ability.
+A workplace can encourage workers to take on various activities at all levels, regardless of age and ability.
 For most people, they just need help to get started.
-“Balance” needs to come from the individual wanting to start or continue with an activity program, and having encouragement from the workplace in order to meet these objectives.
+“Balance” needs to come from the individual wanting to start or continue with an activity program and having encouragement from the workplace in order to meet these objectives.
 Whether you work in a small or large company, there are many areas and strategies that can increase participation in fitness and active living programs.

 Some strategies are: